drupal-entity-training/event/index.md

      Note that the row in the `{event}` table is gone.

-3. Add field definitions
+4. Add field definitions

    Fields are the pieces of data that make up an entity.
 The ID and UUID that were saved as part of the event above are examples of field values.
 To be able to store actual event data in our entities, we need to declare additional fields.

-   * Add the following to `src/Entity/Event.php`:
+   * Add the following method to `src/Entity/Event.php`:

      ```php
      use Drupal\Core\Entity\EntityTypeInterface;